-The 101-year history of the National Hockey League® is rich in rivalries, those heated battles that make a win or a loss against a certain team that much sweeter or more painful.
+The more than 100-year history of the National Hockey League® is rich in rivalries, those heated battles that make a win or a loss against a certain team that much sweeter or more painful.
 Throughout the league are bitter rivalries, some spanning the entire history of the league, some brand-new but just as intense as their brethren.
-Below is a list of the essential rivalries to watch out for during the 2018-19 NHL season.
+Below is a list of the essential rivalries to watch out for during the upcoming season.

 Calgary Flames® vs. Edmonton Oilers®:

 Dating back to the Atlanta Flames’ relocation to Calgary in 1980, the Battle of Alberta is still one of the fiercest rivalries in the National Hockey League®.
 From 1983 to 1990, the road to the Stanley Cup® Championship went through the prairies of Alberta, with the Edmonton Oilers winning six Campbell trophies and five Cup titles, and the Calgary Flames appearing in the 1986 Stanley Cup® Final and winning the 1989 Stanley Cup® Championship.

 This rivalry was the very model of consistency in the 1980s and ’90s, with the St. Louis Blues and Chicago Blackhawks both appearing in the Stanley Cup® Playoffs every year from 1980 to 1997, facing each other in the postseason eight times in that span.
 Both teams have shifted from the historical Norris Division to today’s Central Division, but the rivalry continues to this day, with their most recent Playoffs battle happening in 2016.